vladonguyen/food-blog/documentation.md

 Need to add documentation about the react project.
-Still under construction.
+Still under construction!